 If the destination is not the same as the source, another cable is needed.
-If a USB device is used as the source, the only option is to use the MIDI DIN OUT port on TBX2 for the destination.
+If a USB device is used as the source, you can use the MIDI DIN OUT port or the USB-MIDI Interface on TBX2b as the destination.